 Care Leavers Support FAQ

 Yes.
 Our care leaver support service can provide you with assistance at all stages of the application process.
-From helping choose the course that's right for you, to guiding you through the hefty form filling and dreaded UCAS personal statement and beyond.
+From helping choose the course that's right for you, to guiding you through the hefty form filling and UCAS personal statement and beyond.
 We have a team of dedicated staff members who can help put your mind at ease, and make applying to university as stress free as possible.

 The university has partnerships with student accommodation services in the local area and can facilitate any assistance you may require in making your application for accommodation.
 We can ensure that you find accommodation to suit your requirements, as well as offering 52-week contracts. if you are struggling with paying your deposit or getting a guarantor, please come and see us as we may be able to offer additional support.

 We recognise that it can often be difficult attending open days, interviews and other recruitment events held by the university, which is why we think it's important that you have the opportunity to look around before making your final decision.
 We can assist you with travel expenses, especially if the trip is likely to take you out of your way, but no matter where you live or travelling from, we can provide you with assistance in keeping the costs down.
 For information, please see here.

 Yes, we can.
 The university can offer you assistance, if required, in gaining effective and accessible childcare in the local area, so you're always nearby.
 We will also take any childcare arrangements into consideration, in defining what support we can offer you, to ensure that you and your family can be taken care of during your studies at Salford.